Add or Edit a Device

 The Latest Life Cycle Event is a useful column to add to the default view for tracking the status of a device.

 - Breakdown (right): Navigate between sections of the selected device's details.
-This panel is similar to the tabs of the previous layout but includes a more granular list of sections.

-UI Notes
+UI Notes:

 -

-Columns under the Asset Lifecycle subview can now be sorted in ascending or descending order.
+Columns under the Asset Lifecycle subview can be sorted in ascending or descending order.

 -